Cave Lighting Project

 Requirements: Ages 12 and over.
 Anyone under 16 must be accompanied by an adult.
 Participants must be physically and mentally able to safely negotiate cave passages containing fragile formations without harm to the cave, yourself, or others.

-Hiking boots or other sturdy shoes, four (4) AA batteries, (The park provides hardhats, headlamps, knee pads and gloves)
+Hiking boots or other sturdy shoes, three (3) AA batteries, (The park provides hardhats, headlamps, knee pads and gloves).

 In an effort to prevent White-Nose Syndrome at Carlsbad Caverns National Park, tour participants will NOT be allowed to enter cave areas with shoes, clothing, and/or equipment until they have been screened and decontaminated.